Never Let Me Go (The Black Sorrows song)

-"Never Let Me Go" is a song by Australian blues and rock band The Black Sorrows.
-It was released in January 1991 as the third single from their sixth studio album Harley and Rose.
-It peaked at 30 on the ARIA Charts in April 1991.

-At the ARIA Music Awards of 1992, the song earned the Black Sorrows a nomination for ARIA Award for Best Group, losing to "Live Baby Live" by INXS.
+"Never Let Me Go" is a song by Australian blues and rock band the Black Sorrows.
+It was released in January 1991 as the third single from their sixth studio album, Harley and Rose.
+It peaked at 30 on the Australian ARIA Singles Chart in April 1991.
+Lead vocals on the track are by Vika Bull, with her sister Linda providing harmony and backing vocals.
+At the ARIA Music Awards of 1992, the song earned the Black Sorrows a nomination for Best Group, losing to "Live Baby Live" by INXS.